About this category

 • Silica (SiO₂): produces very hard fossils.

-• Calcium phosphate: in fossils of bones or teeth (like apatite).
+• Calcium phosphate: in bone or tooth fossils (like apatite).

 • Sometimes pyrite (FeS₂) in anoxic environments.

-Native metals are minerals consisting of a single metallic element present in its pure form in nature, without being chemically combined with other elements.
+Native metals are minerals consisting of a single metallic element present in its pure state in nature, without being chemically combined with other elements.

-), native metals are found directly in natural metallic form.
+Unlike most metals extracted from ores (oxides, sulfides, carbonates...), native metals are found directly in their natural metallic form.

-The best known include gold, silver, copper, but also, more rarely, platinum or mercury.
+Among the best known are gold, silver, copper, but also, more rarely, platinum or mercury.

-They form under specific geological conditions, often linked to hydrothermal or magmatic processes.
+They form under specific geological conditions, often related to hydrothermal or magmatic processes.

 Their crystalline structure and physical properties (high density, metallic luster, conductivity) make them easily recognizable.

-Historically, native metals have played a major role in the development of civilizations, as their natural accessibility allowed for their early use in the manufacture of tools, coins, and jewelry.
+Historically, native metals played a major role in the development of civilizations, as their natural accessibility allowed for their early use in making tools, coinage, and jewelry.

-A meteorite is a fragment of rock or metal from space that has passed through Earth's atmosphere before reaching the ground.
+A meteorite is a fragment of rock or metal from space that has traveled through Earth's atmosphere before reaching the ground.

-It usually comes from asteroids located between Mars and Jupiter, more rarely from the Moon or Mars.
+It generally originates from asteroids located between Mars and Jupiter, more rarely from the Moon or Mars.

 Upon entering the atmosphere, intense friction causes significant heating, forming a dark fusion crust on the surface.

-Three main categories are distinguished: stony meteorites (chondrites and achondrites), metallic meteorites rich in iron and nickel, and mixed meteorites called sideroliths.
+There are three main categories: stony meteorites (chondrites and achondrites), metallic meteorites rich in iron and nickel, and mixed meteorites called stony-irons.

-As direct witnesses to the formation of the solar system more than 4.5 billion years ago, they are invaluable for scientific research.
+Direct witnesses to the formation of the solar system over 4.5 billion years ago, they are valuable for scientific research.

-Highly sought after in collections, meteorites fascinate because of their cosmic origin and their unique character, true fragments of the universe that have fallen to Earth.
+Highly sought after by collectors, meteorites fascinate with their cosmic origin and unique character, true fragments of the universe fallen to Earth.

-Discover our customers' experiences through Judge.me reviews —
+Discover the experience of our customers through Judge.me reviews ⤵